 The Fair Housing Act of 1968

 The Fair Housing Act (FHA) is a federal law governing the rights and responsibilities of tenants and landlords.
 Under the FHA, landlords may not turn away tenants who have a registered emotional support animal.
 Even if the apartment is under a “no pets” policy, landlords are still required to make reasonable accommodations for the emotional support animal.
+For even more information on renting with a disability, visit here.

 The Americans with Disabilities Act of 1990